Sunshine Marketplace

 Sunshine Marketplace (was to be called Market Towers) is a regional shopping centre in Sunshine, about 13 km west of Melbourne, Victoria, Australia.
 It has been built next to the existing Sunshine Plaza.

 Sunshine Marketplace has a variety of national, international and independent retailers.
 It has a Gross Lettable Area of 33850 m2, 1,743 parking spaces and approximately 74 stores.

 History

-In 1994, Woolworths Limited purchased two-thirds of the former Sunshine Harvester Works site for $10 million, and submitted plans to build a $70 million shopping complex containing a Big W department store, Woolworths supermarket, cinemas, and around 50 shops.
+In 1994, the Woolworths conglomerate purchased two-thirds of the former Sunshine Harvester Works site for $10 million, and submitted plans to build a $70 million shopping complex containing a Big W department store, Woolworths supermarket, cinemas, and around 50 shops.
 Sunshine Marketplace opened on October 11, 1998, and a major redevelopment program was undertaken in 2004.
-The redevelopment included a new 300-seat Diners Life precinct, refurbishment of the inner and outer facades, additional stores inside and the Village Cinemas Megaplex, which includes the only Intencity Gaming Complex in Melbourne's west.
+The redevelopment included a new 300-seat Diners Life precinct, refurbishment of the inner and outer facades, additional stores inside and the Village Cinemas Megaplex, which includes the last Intencity Gaming Complex in Melbourne's west.

 On 30 January 2016, during a violent storm, the roof of the Village Cinema area began to collapse due to the heavy rain and winds.